See how making extra payments can help you clear your credit card debt faster and save on interest. Visualise your path to becoming debt-free.

 Managing your day-to-day finances effectively starts with understanding where your money goes.
 You may also find our Percentage Calculator useful for related calculations.

 For a broader view of your finances, try the Loan Repayment Calculator or the Salary Calculator.
 All of our calculators are free to use and updated for the 2026/27 tax year where applicable.
+For free impartial credit advice, visit the MoneyHelper credit guide.

 We use cookies to ensure the website works properly and to help us understand how it is used.
 You can accept all cookies, reject non-essential ones, or manage your preferences.
 Read our Privacy Policy for full details.